EGYPT

 Dr. Waled Elkhoby, Rice Research and Training Center, Sakha, Kafr El-Sheikh (Field Crop Research Institute, Agriculture Research Center) has carried out three seasons of experiments using SRI methods under both normal and saline soils during 2008-2009 (see preliminary report).
 The trials on normal soils were conducted at the Sakha research station and those on saline soils were undertaken at the El-Sirw research station.
 The goal was to reduce the inputs needed for rice cultivation, such as lower seed rates, water, fertilizers, pesticides, and herbicides.

 Field experiments indicated that the amount of irrigation water applied using SRI methods can be reduced to 35% compared with the conventional method of continuous flooding.
 The rate of seeding can reduced to 50 kg/ha for the inbred rice and 15 kg/ha for the hybrid rice.
 Grain yield with SRI methods was more than 12 ton/ha for the inbred rice and 15 ton/ha for the hybrid rice.
-Researchers found that young seedlings less than 15 days spaced at 20x20 cm between hills were suitable for saline conditions, and that bed planting methods could save more water.
+Researchers found that young seedlings less than 15 days old spaced at 20x20 cm between hills were suitable for saline conditions, and that bed planting methods could save more water.
 Under normal soils, SRI methods also gave very promising results with rice grain yield and water saving.

 2008 Updates

-Egypt Becomes Thirty-first Country to Report Positive SRI
+- Egypt Becomes Thirty-first Country to Report Positive SRI

 Results

 Dr. Walid El-Khoby, researcher at the Rice Research and Training Center at Sakha, has reported on trials conducted at his Center which showed SRI yields of 10.7 tons per hectare with inbred improved varieties, and 13.9 tons per hectare with hybrid varieties.
 Since Egypt's national average yield at 9.5 tons per hectare is the highest in the world, these yield increases are not as great in percentage terms (12.5% and 46%) as in some other countries.
-However, they were achieved with a 35% reduction in water use and
+However, they were achieved with a 35% reduction in water use and one-third lower costs of production, which makes the results attractive in Egypt.

 Mustapha Ceesay Visits SRI Trials at Rice Research and Training